deltaxrobot/Delta-X-Docs/docs/reference/gcodes/useful_commands.md

 ## Disconnect COM Port Command

-> This command will disconnect *Delta Robot* with the COM port which was connected before.
+> To disconnect the robot from the current COM port, use this command.

 ```
 Disconnect